flyway/flyway-test-extensions/README.md

     public void testMethod() {
 ```

-* add the @FlywayTests with @FlywayTest annotation on each class or method were you need a clean multible databases.
+* add the @FlywayTests with @FlywayTest annotation on each class or method were you need a clean multible database setup.

 ```java
     // usage as once per class